Bugatti T35 Nation Color Project - Switzerland #8 LE 300 pcs. CMC M-100 012

 - Solid metal front axle painted in matte silver

-- True-to-scale steering housing with worm gear
+- Faithful steering gear with worm drive

-- Dual metal exhaust pipe
+- Double exhaust pipe made of metal

-- Rotating metal engine starter hand crank
+- Rotatable metal engine starter crank

-- Different tire profiles front/rear
+- Different tire profiles front / rear

 - Steering wheel with metal spokes and steering wheel rim with cord wrapping